This tutorial shows you how to:

 To view this header file:

-Click the View report
+Click the View report link to open

 the code generation report.